-I’ve never seen this done in Britain, but it’s a really fun and effective way to cook chicken.
+“I’ve never seen this done in Britain, but it’s a really fun and effective way to cook chicken.
 I'm giving you two methods, one in the barbecue and one in the oven – both will give you tasty chicken.
-The steam from the beer cooks the inside of the bird, so the meat ends up lovely and juicy.
+The steam from the beer cooks the inside of the bird, so the meat ends up lovely and juicy. ”

 If you’re using the barbecue, try to strategically move a small amount of coals to the sides rather than directly underneath the chicken, so the heat radiates around it and cooks it from all angles rather than grills it.
-The same principle applies to roasting.